 Pad pak was stir fried pak choi with Asian mushrooms and chrysanthemum leaf.
 It was the least flavourful of the dishes, however it does soothe the tongue from the other palate shocking flavours.

 Gaeng massaman pbet was a slow cooked Cornish duck leg in a silky rich mussaman curry, lifted with acidic quince.
 It has the right balance of aromatics and palate coating coconut cream.

 It’s that kluey thort dan beep desert again with that swoon-worthy deep caramel flavour.
 It’s luscious and a testament that deserts do not need to be complex to grab attention.

 The damage: Expect to pay £40/45 per head with drinks

 The good: It’s moved on from being a revelation eating this kind of Thai food with its regional and uncompromising flavours in our City.
 As the likes of Smoking Goat, Farang, Kiln and The Begging Bowl have been hitting this brief for a while now.
 It’s a huge leap forward for Thai food, and a nice break away from diluted flavours you can get in a generic Thai restaurants.
-The value for the lunch tasting menu is unparalleled too.
+The value for the lunch tasting menu is unparalleled too, I recommend it.